PrestaShop/prestashop-specs/content/1.7/back-office/orders/delivery-slips/view-delivery-slips.md

 Input field for the date, by default has the current day entered.
 Has a tooltip: "Format: 2011-12-31 (inclusive)".
 When pressed opens a calendar to choose a date.

-### Call to action
+### Generate PDF - Call to action

- - Generate PDF, when pressed, if no PDF was done on the selected time, will show the message: "No delivery slip was found for this period."
+ When pressed, if no PDF was done on the selected time, will show the message: "No delivery slip was found for this period."

 ## Delivery slip options